NREL/SOEP-QSS/README.md

 To build and run the unit tests on Windows:
 * The unit tests are in the `tst\QSS\unit` directory and can be built and run with the command `mak run`.

-To run the tests that exercise an FMU place a binary compatible build of the tested FMUs in the `unit\Windows\<compiler>\64\d` directory before running the unit tests.
+To run the tests that exercise an FMU place a binary compatible build of the tested FMUs in the `unit\Windows\<compiler>\d` directory before running the unit tests.
 At this time an Achilles.fmu FMU built from Achilles.mo in the SOEP-QSS-Test repository can be used by the tests.

 ## Running QSS